 Social anxiety disorder is usually treated with one of three types of medication: anti-anxiety medications, such as Xanax or Ativan, antidepressant medications, such as Lexapro or Wellbutrin, and beta blockers, such as propranolol.
 Anti-anxiety medications are fast acting and relieve symptoms quickly, but they cannot be taken for long periods of time due to their habit-forming nature.
 They are most appropriate in emergency situations.
 Antidepressants typically start to work after being taken for several weeks and can help treat social anxiety disorder; many people take an anti-anxiety medication while they wait for the antidepressant to start working.
 Beta blockers are another medication commonly taken for social anxiety disorder; this type of medication addresses the physical symptoms of social anxiety, including sweating, increased heart rate, or tremors.
 People with performance anxiety have been found to benefit the most from taking beta blockers.

-Hopefully this information has been helpful!
 Social anxiety is hard, but with a little help and guidance, you can find ways to make it more manageable for a happier and healthier life.
 Take the first step and get in touch with a mental health professional today.
 Remember, You Are Not Alone!

 YANA is an online mental health clinic dedicated to providing affordable, accessible mental healthcare on your terms.
 It’s as easy as signing up, being matched to a qualified mental health doctor, and then working together to develop a treatment plan tailored to your needs and goals for mental wellness.
 You can even have your new prescription medication delivered discreetly to your front door.

 If you’re ready to see how easy it can be to experience quality mental healthcare the way it should be, get started with us today, or explore our FAQ to help answer any additional questions you may have.